bengreenier/webpack-visibility-test/README.md

 This repository is structured into two sub-projects:

-- `producer` - exposes the produced library and it's typed
+- `producer` - exposes the produced library and it's types
 - `consumer` - consumes `producer` as a library

 ### Building producer